Chootin/github_android_humhub/README.md

 # Additional functions

-## menu left right
+## Switching the menu side
-You can set if the burger menu show top left or top right got to: res/values/string.xml and change the value of rtl_version to true
+You can set if the burger menu show on the top left or top right go to: res/values/string.xml and change the value of rtl_version to true

-## floating button
+## Floating button
 To enable floating button uncomment  the relevant sections in ManActivity and res/app_bar_main.xml

 # TODO
-Real time notification
+Real time notifications